-Determine full sustainability performance.

-CTI measures the circular and linear mass flows through a company and evaluates its effectiveness in using resources.
-With these insights, it complements existing and commonly used sustainability frameworks that cover a company's wider sustainability impact (e.g., greenhouse gas (GHG) emissions, biodiversity, human capital, etc.).
-Circularity is not the only goal.

-This framework does not evaluate the environmental and social impacts of the company's circular activities.
-However, understanding the mass flows is a major step in knowing their environmental impacts and pathways to mitigation.

-Compare industries, companies or products.
-Each company's circularity iournev is unique.
-It is therefore only possible to make comparisons in a relevant context and upon careful consideration.

-Target non-sustainability marketing and promotional materials.
+- Constitute an assessment of sustainability performance.
+Through the latest additions to the Impact of the Loop module, CTI is now able to estimate the impact of circular economy interventions on sustainability targets and, hence, can be seen as complementary to existing and commonly used frameworks that cover a company's wider sustainability performance (e.g., greenhouse gas (GHG) emissions, biodiversity, human capital, etc.). - Compare industries, companies or products.
+Each company's circularity journey is unique.
+It is therefore only possible to make comparisons in a relevant context and upon careful consideration. - Target non-sustainability marketing and promotional materials.
 Circular economy is an important and necessary pathway to more sustainable production and consumption.

 However, its influence on a company's sustainability performance depends on the larger context of other sustainability indicators.
 Companies are discouraged from communicating the results of the framework externally unless they present them in the appropriate context.